Last updated on April 5th, 2023

 The biggest pro to using waxworms is they are the perfect individual size to bait a hook.
 One waxworm threaded on the hook should be enough bait to catch even the biggest bluegill, and they tend to stay on the hook for multiple casts if needed.

 While I don’t recommend trying to raise waxworms, they can be kept for two to three weeks in their container in the door of a refrigerator.

 What’s more American than sitting on a pond bank catching a limit of bluegill with a container of red worms?
 While they aren’t my first choice for catching bream or sunfish, they can certainly be effective, and are often more readily available at bait shops than some of the other options.

 Unlike waxworms, where one worm is the perfect size to bait your hook, you’ll probably need to break your red worms into two or three pieces for bluegill fishing.
-That makes red worms a little more work and a good bit messier than crickets or wax worms.
-But it also makes the worms last a little longer by breaking them into multiple pieces.
+That makes them a little more work and a good bit messier than crickets or wax worms.
+But it also makes the worms last a little longer.

 With red worms, I like to thread them on the hook, leaving one of the ends dangling off the end of the hook so it generates some movement.
 Like wax worms, red worms can be kept in their container for a while as long as they are kept cool.
 Just not so cool that they freeze!

 The last live bait I use for catching bluegill are mealworms, which are larvae of the yellow mealworm beetle.
 They are larger than waxworms, and have a hard exoskeleton that make them a hardy bait that’s easy to thread on a hook.
 The availability of these can be hit or miss at the local bait shop, but they are pretty common at pet stores for their use as lizard food.